Introduction

 A combination of MBA and law is a unique asset for the corporate world and law firms.
 A graduate of a good law school adds the skills that are applicable in almost any walk of life.
 Skills such as good communication, problem-solving, risk identification, and dispute resolution are priceless in the world of business.

+Yet knowing the law alone is no longer enough.
 Today, with AI reshaping legal workflows and corporate governance becoming more intricate, organizations are actively looking for people who don't just understand contracts and compliance but can also drive business strategy.
 That intersection is exactly where an MBA-equipped law graduate sits.

 If LL.B. is so suited for the business world then why must a student consider the degree of MBA on top of it?